 ESPN & Sister Channels

-ESPN Fee per Subscriber: We estimate this figure will increase from about $6 in 2014 to over $8 by the end of our forecast period.
-However, there could be downside of a little under 5% to our price estimate if this fee were to remain stagnant around current levels.
+ESPN Fee per Subscriber: We estimate this figure will increase from about $6.5 in 2015 to around $9.5 by the end of our forecast period in 2023.
+However, there could be downside of a little under 5% to our price estimate if this fee were to remain rangebound around $6 levels.
 This could happen if other sports networks compete effectively challenging ESPN's domination, bringing down the rising sports programming fee.

 For additional details, select a driver above or select a division from the interactive Trefis split for Disney at the top of the page.